cornell-ece5745/ece5745-S05-srams/docs/index.md

 `endif /* SRAM_32x128_1rw */
 ```

-Notice how this is simply a wrapper around `SramGenericVRTL` instantiated
+Notice how this is simply a wrapper around `SramGeneric` instantiated
 with the desired number of words and bits per word.

 **Step 4: Use new SRAM configuration RTL model in top-level SRAM model**

 The final step is to modify the top-level SRAM model to select the proper
 SRAM configuration RTL model.
-If you are using Verilog, you will need to
-modify `SramVRTL.v` like this:
+You need to modify `Sram.v` like this:

 ```verilog
 // Add this at the top of the file